eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Unfamiliarity

 We draw an awareness/prominence ranking for each election, simulating that everyone knows the frontrunner, but as you go down the number of voters who are aware of each candidate decreases.
-The probability that a voter is aware of candidate $c$ is given by:
+For the selected $\alpha$ "awareness" parameter, the probability that a voter is aware of candidate $c$ is given by:

 $$P_{\text{aware}}(c) = \alpha^{\text{prominence_rank}(c)}$$